Connecting Youth and Police Through Mentoring

 What is Bigs in BlueSM?

 Bigs in BlueSM is a one-to-one mentoring program that connects youth with police in communities throughout our nation, building strong, trusting, lasting relationships.
-These relationships can help build stronger bonds between law enforcement and the families they serve.
+These relationships can help children develop into confident adults and help build stronger bonds between law enforcement and the families they serve.
 We are pleased to roll out this initiative across the nation and looking for your support.
 Learn more or give a gift to support Bigs in BlueSM by selecting one of the options below.
 Thank you for your support.

 Start or expand this program in at least one-third of our over 300 local affiliates.